dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/nerddinner/use-viewdata-and-implement-viewmodel-classes.md

 When a Controller class decides to render an HTML response back to a client, it is responsible for explicitly passing to the view template all of the data needed to render the response.
 View templates should never perform any data retrieval or application logic – and should instead limit themselves to only have rendering code that is driven off of the model/data passed to it by the controller.

 Right now the model data being passed by our DinnersController class to our view templates is simple and straight-forward – a list of Dinner objects in the case of Index(), and a single Dinner object in the case of Details(), Edit(), Create() and Delete().
 As we add more UI capabilities to our application, we are often going to need to pass more than just this data to render HTML responses within our view templates.
 For example, we might want to change the "Country" field within our Edit and Create views from being an HTML textbox to a dropdownlist.
-Rather than hard-code the dropdown list of country/region names in the view template, we might want to generate it from a list of supported countries/regions that we populate dynamically.
-We will need a way to pass both the Dinner object *and* the list of supported countries/regions from our controller to our view templates.
+Rather than hard-code the dropdown list of country and region names in the view template, we might want to generate it from a list of supported countries and regions that we populate dynamically.
+We will need a way to pass both the Dinner object *and* the list of supported countries and regions from our controller to our view templates.

 Let's look at two ways we can accomplish this.